Fall 2014 – Summer 2015

 If your Standing is still incomplete by the end of course change period, you should immediately consult with your Faculty Student Affairs Office.

 At the end of the Winter term, if you have a mark of K or L, you will be placed in the appropriate Standing in June, if the outstanding mark in the course will not affect your Standing.
 Otherwise, Standing decisions will be made only once incomplete marks have been cleared.
-For more information about incomplete grades, please refer to Incomplete Courses.
+For more information about incomplete grades, please refer to the eCalendar under University Regulations and Resources > Undergraduate > Student Records > Incomplete Courses for Continuing Studies.

 In the Faculty of Engineering, a decision on your Academic Standing is determined on the basis of your cumulative grade point average (CGPA) according to the criteria listed below.